 A strong start in mathematics in the 9th grade is critical for future success in later courses.
 Therefore, proper placement is essential.
 As with other disciplines, a student's placement in mathematics is based on student achievement on standardized assessment and the information gathered from the student's previous school.
 Students must complete four credits in math to earn a Bishop Kenny diploma.
 For admission to a state university in Florida, coursework must include four years of college preparatory math (Algebra 1 and beyond.

 Importance of Algebra

 Students need a solid foundation in Algebra in order to be successful in higher mathematics courses, as well as to succeed on college entrance exams (SAT and ACT).
 Therefore, Algebra 1 serves as the foundation for a college-preparatory study of mathematics.
 Students in Bishop Kenny's Algebra 1 program explore deeper into algebraic concepts than the traditional algebra course.
 As a result, students will gain the problem solving skills and content mastery necessary for success in Algebra 2 and beyond.
 Given the rigor of Algebra 2 and the year in between the two algebra courses, confidence in and mastery of algebra is essential.

 Placement in Algebra 1 or Geometry

 Only those students who demonstrate a strong mastery of algebra on past standardized assessments and the High School Placement Test (typically 85th percentile and higher) will be considered for placement in Geometry in the ninth grade.
 Students considered for Geometry must also have completed Algebra in the eighth grade, maintained strong academic performance and meet or exceed expectations for pre-requisite skills.
-The rationale for this high standard is to ensure that these students will retain a strong foundation in algebra in order to be successful in Algebra 2 as a sophomore, as well as the two (2) additional math courses required in the junior and senior year.
+The rationale for this high standard is to ensure that these students have a strong foundation in algebra in order to be successful in Algebra 2 as a sophomore, as well as the two (2) additional math courses required in the junior and senior year.
 Furthermore, a student who begins with Geometry may aspire to take an AP-level mathematics course as a senior.
 In order for that student to be successful, especially those who aspire to finish in AP Calculus, a strong start in math is essential.